Argh94/proxy-configurator-chrome-extension/README.md

 </div>

-> One-click Chrome proxy manager for proxy-configurator-chrome-extension
-> Bypass restrictions, hide your IP, and stay anonymous — with a single power button
+> **One-click Chrome proxy manager for proxy-configurator-chrome-extension proxies** > Bypass restrictions, hide your IP, and stay anonymous — **with a single power button** ---

 ---